January 1, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Grounding Outlets and Receptacles

 Dave’s Reply:

-Thanks for your electrical question Sonja.
+Thanks for your electrical wiring question Sonja.

 How to Ground Receptacle Outlets